Homebrew/homebrew-cask/CONTRIBUTING.md

 Congratulations!
 You are done now, and your Cask should be pulled in or otherwise noticed in a while.

+### Squashing

+If your pull request has multiple commits which revise the same lines of code, it is better to [squash](http://davidwalsh.name/squash-commits-git) those commits together into one logical unit.

+But you don't always have to squash -- it is fine for a pull request to contain multiple commits when there is a logical reason for the separation.

 ## Cleaning up

 After your Pull Request is away, you might want to get yourself back on master,